mathewjustin/gkube-seeder/README.md

    and push to container registry.

        docker build -t gcr.io/${PROJECT_ID}/kube-seeder:v1 .
+       or
+       ./mvnw install dockerfile:build : for this particular project

+    if this step throwing any error, switch to root user, connect to

    After this step you will be able to see the newly built image , by listing the local images "docker images"